 This is by no means a how-to article on dating or anything along those lines.

-This is simply a few practical ideas for first dates while saving a little dough (pun definitely intended) while going through the motions, navigating the dating pool.
+These are simply a few practical ideas for first dates while saving a little dough (pun definitely intended) while going through the motions, and navigating the dating pool.

 Are there other ways to save?